 HBO Max is one of the few services Mozilla VPN works to unblock.

-We were also able to watch UK-based streaming service All 4 by using the United Kingdom – Manchester server.
+We were also able to watch UK-based streaming service Channel 4 by using the United Kingdom – Manchester server.

 Those two services are the limit of Mozilla VPN’s streaming abilities.
 Every other popular service we attempted to access blocked us immediately or, in some cases, wouldn’t even let us log in.